dontfreakout/messenger-monitor-bundle/README.md

     $bus->dispatch(new MyMessage(), [new TagStamp('tag-1'), new TagStamp('tag-2')])
     ```
-2. Add the `TagStamp` as a class attribute to your message:
+2. Add the `TagStamp` as a class attribute to your message (and parent class/interface):
     ```php
     use Zenstruck\Messenger\Monitor\Stamp\TagStamp;